AasthaShukla555/AasthaShukla555/README.md

 - Hi there 👋 , I’m Aastha Shukla
-- I am a first year student at Chandigarh University
+- I am a Second year student at Chandigarh University
 - I am interested in computers , coding and astronomy stuff
 - I’m currently learning Python and want to explore it more
 - Passionate about fullstack webdevelopment